Learn all about Uberflip Analytics: what it is, how to navigate it, and how you can get the most out of this powerful tool.

 To learn how to use UFA's data drilling features, see this article:

-Downloading and sending dashboards and reports
+Download and send dashboards and reports

 UFA can package and send dashboards so that you and others can view or use the dashboard data outside of the Uberflip Analytics interface.
 In UFA, you can: